GoogleCloudPlatform/microservices-demo/docs/product-requirements.md

 1. Preserve the simplicity of demos.
 1. Preserve the simplicity of the GKE quickstart.

+These requirements are about the default deployment (default configuration) of Online Boutique.
-Changes that will violate any of these rules should not be built into the default deployment of Online Boutique.
+Changes that will violate any of these rules should not be built into the default configuration of Online Boutique.
 Such changes should be opt-in only — ideally, as a [Kustomize Component](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/kustomize).

 ### 1. Preserve the golden user journey taken by Kubernetes beginners